Karl456/laravel-revisions/README.md

 ##### Create revisions (manually)

-If you ever need it, you can also create a revision manually, by using the `saveAsRevision()` method from the `Neurony\Revisions\Traits\HasRevisions` trait:
+If you ever need it, you can also create a revision manually, by using the `saveAsRevision()` method from the `Karl456\Revisions\Traits\HasRevisions` trait:

 ```php
 $model = YourModel::find($id);